waku-org/specs/standards/core/rln-contract.md

 The user who does not extend their _GracePeriod_ membership, assume the risk of the membership being overwritten at any moment.
-We expect that most users would not want to take that risk and would either extend their memberships or withdraw their deposits.
+We expect, generally, that a user would not want to take that risk and would either extend their membership or withdraw their deposit.

 ### Can I send messages when my membership is _Expired_?